PankratzLab/jFlow/README.md

 So if you know a new module has been added, or are seeing odd missing dependency errors, try re-importing Maven projects from the `pom-genvisis` directory.

-#### Building the Genvisis jar

-Just like on the command line, to build the `genvisis.jar`, run the `pom-genvisis` project [as a Maven build](https://books.sonatype.com/m2eclipse-book/reference/running-sect-running-maven-builds.html), with the following settings:

-* goal: **install**
-* profiles: **fastTests** **genv**

-All Maven output will print in the `Console` tab.
-When complete, your `genvisis.jar` will be built in the `Assembly/target/` directory, per the standard directory layout.

-Notes:
-- Without the `fastTests` profile enabled, the unit tests will be prohibitively slow when building.
-- Without the `genv` profile enabled, the `genvisis.jar` profile will not be built (but this will speed up the Maven build time)

 #### Error: Project configuration is not up-to-date with pom.xml

 Maven `pom.xml`s are translated to Eclipse projects via the M2Eclipse plugin.
 Unfortunately, by default it does not automatically update settings when the `pom.xml` changes, resulting in these annoying errors popping up from time to time.